KevinSheedy/YesMan/README.md

 # YesMan
 Yesman is a **mocking server** built on node.js and express.js.
 It is designed for use with RESTful json APIs.

+## Overview

-Yesman combines data from **4 sources** to build a mock response.
+Yesman combines data from **4 sources** to build a mock json response.

 - **Template** - Defines the structure of the response and some default values.
 - **HttpRequest** - Values can be picked from the request and echoed back in the response.